10 Best Open-Back Studio Headphones For Gaming in 2024

 The Philips Fidelio X2HR is a superb gaming headphone.
 The build quality, ergonomics, and comfort are all good.
 They are excellent for gaming, watching movies, and bass-oriented genres like Hip-hop or EDM.
 Paired with a boom mic, the Philips Fidelio X2HR will wipe most highly-priced gaming headsets.

 The Audio Technica ATH-AD series currently features six headphones.
 They include the AD300, AD500, AD700, AD 900, AD 1000PRM, and the AD2000.
 The Audio Technica ATH-AD700 was the first AD-series headphone I tried out.
 It is easy to drive and has a spacious and open sound.
-I love the AD700 because it is least expensive and gives you a good experience of the overall AD series sound.
 Read on for an in-depth review.

 The build quality of the ATH-AD700x is good.
 They are not indestructible like Beyerdynamic headphones, but they feel sturdy.
 The headphone is made out of plastic, which gives the headphone a cheap look.
 However, I think this is expected at this price range, and they are fairly durable.
 The earcups are covered with a soft velour material and joined with two metal wires.
 The wires and the earcups feel strong.
 The headband is a pair of two thinly padded plastic with a spring-loaded mechanism.
 When you put the headphone on, the tension of the headphone causes them to float.